skeeto/skeeto.github.com/_posts/2014-06-22-A-GPU-Approach-to-Path-Finding.markdown

 path.

 Note that the FLOW cell keep flooding the maze even after the END was found.
-It's a cellular automation, so there's no way to communicate to these other cells that the solution was discovered.
+It's a cellular automaton, so there's no way to communicate to these other cells that the solution was discovered.
 However, when running on a GPU this wouldn't matter anyway.
 There's no bailing out early before all the fragment shaders have run.